Maggie BleharApril 6, 2026

 This step involves determining discrepancies between current capabilities and future needs, followed by formulating action plans to bridge these gaps.

-Gap analysis is the cornerstone of effective workforce planning.
-It highlights areas where the organization needs to focus its efforts, whether through training and development, recruitment, or restructuring.
+Gap analysis in workforce planning highlights areas where the organization needs to focus its efforts, whether through training and development, recruitment, or restructuring.
 By developing targeted strategies to address these gaps, organizations can ensure they're allocating resources efficiently and effectively to meet future workforce needs.

 Execution is where planning turns into action.
 This step involves implementing strategies through different recruitment, training, and development initiatives.